 - Pass/Fail grades are not accepted for credit toward degree requirements. - Applicants may choose to request grades for all non-nursing courses greater than 10 years old not be considered in the GPA for admission.
 If this option is selected, the credits excluded are not eligible for prerequisite course consideration and must be retaken for credit.
-The applicant must have at least 34 credit hours within the past 10 years to use this option. - Grades earned at all schools attended are calculated in the admission grade point average.
-The quality points and semester credit hours used to calculate the cumulative grade point average for admission to the advanced placement examination for which credit with the grade of "C" or higher has been awarded and posted on an official transcript from an accredited college or university when determining completion of prerequisite non-nursing course requirements.
+The applicant must have at least 34 credit hours within the past 10 years to use this option.

+- Grades earned at all schools attended are calculated in the admission grade point average.
+The quality points and semester credit hours used to calculate the cumulative grade point average for admission to the School of Nursing are taken from the official transcripts submitted during the application process. - The School of Nursing accepts courses completed via classroom, internet, correspondence, CLEP (College Level Examination Program), or advanced placement examination for which credit with the grade of "C" or higher has been awarded and posted on an official transcript from an accredited college or university when determining completion of prerequisite non-nursing course requirements.